multi-coop/datami-documentation-content/texts/why-gitribute/roadmap-en.md

 # Roadmap

-Ours roadmaps is visible [here on the source code repository](https://gitlab.com/multi-coop/gitribute/-/boards/4084563).
+Ours roadmaps boards are visible [here on the source code repository](https://gitlab.com/multi-coop/gitribute/-/boards/4084563).

-This project is currently under early developments...
+This project is currently under early developments, we are finishing our "POC" and the "MVP" is near...

 ---

-## Proof of concept (april-july 2022)
+## Proof Of Concept, or POC (april-july 2022)

-The first step of the project is to prove our hypothesis are technically working :
+The first step of the project was to prove our ideas and hypothesis were technically working.

+We needed to be sure :

-- To know how to use github and gitlab APIs similarly ;
+- To know how to use Github and Gitlab APIs with common functions ;
-- To be able to setup working widgets ;
+- To be able to setup working widgets...
-- ... in a techno we understand in the team ;
+- ... in a frameworks we understood amongst the team ;
 - Do all those early developments with **real** users and clients ;
 - _[Do it agile or do not, there is no try](https://www.youtube.com/watch?v=BQ4yd2W50No)..._

 ### Our to-do list for a nice POC

-The **roadmap** for a first proof of concept (POC) is the following :
+The **roadmap** for a first proof of concept (POC) was the following :

 - [x] Skeleton for `vue-custom-element` / `vuejs` : vuex (shared store between all web components), dependencies, linting, ... ;
 - [x] First utils functions and mixins to process a file's gitlab/github url ;